norcalbiostat/350_tutorials/README.md

 ### 12/26/21
 Still working on converting notes.
 I’m not sure how the exercises where students use the console and are seeing how objects are stored will work in learnR -- looking into this
 Might work to just insert images

+### 12/29/21

+* Straight Practice.
+    - `learnr` tutorials
+    - not collected for a grade (?)
+    - distributed through a package
+    - Examples, you try it & a little explanatory/context text.
+Checked for correctness.

+Types of activities:

+* Multiple choice quiz to check knowledge.
+Has a correct answer.
+* Check if the results of a code chunk is equal to or within a numeric tolerance of an answer
+  - both abilities to run code to test
+  - submit answer to check against a correct answer

+Next steps:

+* Robin figure out how to create and distribute tutorials via package
+* Faith: clean up ch1 tutorial for appearance & minor verbiage
+* Aldo: add to ch1notes_learnrtrial1 a multiple choice quiz
+* both: figure out how to check the results of a code chunk against an answer.
+    - is the code right
+    - is the number right